aashidham/getaddr_example/README.md

 The last line of the output comes from line 45 in <code>main.c</code>, and I'm not sure why.

 # getaddr_example run main.c natively
-1. Comment out line 45 and line 17, both lines come from the pnacl toolchain.
+1. Comment out line 45 and line 17 from <code>main.c</code>, both lines come from the pnacl toolchain.
 2. Run <pre>g++ main.c -pthread</pre>
 3. Run <code>a.out</code> and you should see the correct output:<pre>MacBookPro:~/getaddr_example$ ./a.out
 Could create thread